 Forth War Patrol

-On May 10, 1942 departed Brisbane on a patrol to reconnoitered the Louisiade Archipelago and Solomon Islands, but had no contact with the enemy.
+On May 10, 1942 departed Brisbane on a patrol to reconnoitered the Louisiade Archipelago and Solomon Islands, but made no contact with the enemy.

 Fifth War Patrol

 At the start of her fifth patrol, S-39 was forced to return to Brisbane due to a major breakdown.
 Her Executive Officer had been put on the sick list on August 5, and two days later his condition warned of the development of pneumonia.
 Captain Brown was directed to proceed to Townsville.
 On August 10, the sick officer was transferred ashore for further medical treatment.
 Afterwards, S-39 finally got underway and patrolled the southeastern coast of New Ireland then transited the Coral Sea to the Louisiade Archipelago.

-During the night of August 13-14 1942, S-39 while operating in the eastern Louisiade Archipelago the submarine struck a submerged reef off Rossel Island (Yela).
+During the night of August 13, 1942 to August 14 1942 while operating in the eastern Louisiade Archipelago struck a submerged reef off Rossel Island (Yela).
 The ship took a port list of 30° to 35°, and was jolting heavily due to heavy following seas breaking over the deck.
 Backing the screws had little effect, even after all possible fuel and ballast tanks had been blown dry.
 The ship began swinging broadside to the sea and was being washed farther up on the rocks, so all fuel and ballast tanks were again flooded to hold her steady.

-At high tide on the morning of 14 August the screws were backed and twisted until the low voltage limit on the batteries was reached.
+At high tide on the morning of August 14, 1942 the screws were backed and twisted until the low voltage limit on the batteries was reached.
 The ship backed about 50' but again listed about 30 degrees to port and pounded heavily on the rocks.
 Ballast tanks ruptured by the rocks were again flooded in an effort to ease the pounding.
 In the afternoon word came that HMAS Katoomba would arrive the following morning to lend aid.
-Throughout the day breakers 15 to 20' high broke over the ship.
-Efforts were made to charge the batteries, but several cells had been reversed and only the after battery could be charged.
+Throughout the day breakers 15' to 20' tall broke over the ship.
+Efforts were made to charge the batteries, but several cells had been reversed and only the aft battery could be charged.

-Shortly after dawn on August 15, the torpedoes were inactivated and fired.
-Again Brown tried backing on the after battery, but the screws were too high and little effect.
-With the termination of backing efforts, the ship rapidly rolled over until the list was 60 degrees port.
+Shortly after dawn on August 15, 1942 the torpedoes were inactivated and fired.
+Again, Captain Brown tried backing on the after battery, but the screws were too high and little effect.
+With the termination of backing efforts, the ship rapidly rolled over until the list was 60 degrees to the port side.

-Due to the rough seas, Hendrix was having a difficult time with the lines, and CCStd W. L. Shoenrock swam ashore to help him.
-The two men secured the lines to one of the torpedoes jettisoned onto the reef.
-Using the line, thirty-two crewmen reached the reef and twelve remained aboard the submarine when HMAS Katoomba arrived shortly after noon.
+Due to the rough seas, Hendrix was having a difficult time with the lines, and CCStd W. L. Shoenrock swam to help him.
+The two men secured the lines to one of the jettisoned torpedoes.
+Using this line, thirty-two crewmen reached the reef while only twelve remained aboard the submarine.
+Shortly after noon, HMAS Katoomba arrived in the vicinity but was unable to attempt a rescue until the next morning.

-By 10:00 on August 16, HMAS Katoomba life boats made three trips to shore and all 47 members of the crew were safely aboard the ship.
-The crew of S-39 arrived at Townsville on August 19, 1942 and afterwards were assigned to other submarines.
+On August 16, 1942, life boats from HMAS Katoomba made three trips to shore and by 10:00am all 47 members of the crew were rescued and departed for Townsville arriving three days later.
+Afterwards, they were all were assigned to other submarines.

 It was believed wave action would soon break up S-39, and HMAS Katoomba did not shell the shipwreck to destroy the vessel.
-During the 1970s, the wreckage was salvaged for brass.
+During the 1970s, the wreckage was salvaged for brass and other metal.
 The rest of the wreckage, heavily broken up by wave action still remains on the reef.

-Commander Submarine Force, U.S. Pacific Fleet USS S-39 (via Wayback Machine)
+Commander Submarine Force, U.S. Pacific Fleet USS S-39 via Wayback Machine April 10, 2008